MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

       - Yes

-.. [*] The unpacked values are stored inside a :class:`Context` instance, a direct subclass of a dictionary.
+.. [*] The unpacked values are stored inside a :class:`~caterpillar.context.Context` instance, a direct subclass of a dictionary.

 As evident from the comparison, the :class:`~caterpillar.model.Struct` class introduces new features such as inheritance and documentation support.
 It's crucial to note that inheritance uses